-- Performed a market analysis of the paint can market to determine barriers to entry and existence of sub-markets (or significant product differentiation) with respect to plastic paint cans.
-Analyzed and critiqued marginal cost calculations made by the opposing side with respect to its breach of contract claim.
+- Performed a market analysis of the paint can market to determine barriers to entry and existence of sub-markets or significant product differentiation.
+Analyzed and critiqued marginal cost calculations made by the opposing expert with respect to its breach of contract claim.

-- On behalf of a class of large pharmaceutical manufacturers accused of price discrimination and price fixing of a common contraceptive, analyzed the economics of the industry, defined the relevant market, and assessed any harm to competition and to consumers using various econometric methods.
+- Examined a class of large pharmaceutical manufacturers accused of price discrimination and price fixing of a common contraceptive, analyzed the economics of the industry, defined the relevant market, and assessed any harm to competition and to consumers using various econometric methods.

 - Estimated potential exposure to the aggregation and use of market power by sellers of automotive glass.

 - Analyzed damages by constructing a logical but-for world that would have included enhanced competition from other third-party providers.

 - Investigated allegations of below cost pricing by one of the largest in-store music providers.
 Created detailed cost build-ups of various products which included analysis of all direct and indirect expenses and determination of costs drivers for allocation purposes.
 This assignment also included determining lost profits due to a lost contract with a large drug store chain resulting from the below cost pricing.